To diagnose an infection with Trichomonas vaginalis

 In women, a swab of secretions is collected from the vagina.
 In men, a swab is inserted into the urethra of the penis.

 Is any test preparation needed to ensure the quality of the sample?

 When is it requested?

-Your doctor may request the test if you complain of symptoms, such as vaginal discharge or pain on urination.
-If you have an infection with another sexually transmitted disease, your doctor might test for trichomonas as well.
+Your doctor may request the test if you complain of symptoms, such as vaginal discharge or pain on urination or have recently had unprotected sex.
+If you have an infection with another sexually transmitted infection, your doctor might test for trichomonas as well.